7 self-improvement Lessons no one ever taught you

 • typical GWCs don't (want to) know this or what it means to them and their kids until they accumulate stress and hit bottom - usually in mid-life; and...

-• the American (and global?) public is unaware of - and uninterested in - this epidemic [wounds + ignorance] cycle.
+• the global public is unaware of - and uninterested in - this epidemic and lethal [wounds + ignorance] cycle.

-I've never seen another book, program, or Web site focused on breaking the [wounds + unawareness] cycle.
-If you know of one, please let me know
+I've never seen another book, program, or Web site focused on understanding and breaking the lethal [wounds + unawareness] cycle.
+If you know of one, please let me know!

 If you don't need to know my background in stepfamilies, go here.